basysKom/basyskom_toolbox/008_tool.qml_best_practices.md

   * Avoid complex expressions
   * Enforce encapsulation of UI and business logic
 * Create a component framework to create reusable elements
   * Define basic elements with basic behavior.
-Keep them selfcontained and encapsulated
+Keep them self contained and encapsulated
   * Nest and use the basic elements inside more complex elements according to their role
   * This allows for easier code extensions or gradual refactoring.
 * Use the Style Singleton approach for [QML Styling](https://wiki.qt.io/Qml_Styling)